jwbowers/jwbowers/README.md

 ### Hi there 👋

+For now, I will use this README to direct you to [my main website](https://jakebowers.org)

 <!--
 **jwbowers/jwbowers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.